 - We are not born with Anger

 …All emotions are created and recreated by the situations and people we surround ourselves with.

-Emotions we FEEL, like Anger, Frustration, and Impatience, we actually can have control over, ONLY when we become aware of them.
+Emotions like Anger, Frustration, and Impatience, we actually can have control over, ONLY when we become aware of them.

 Depending on what is happening in our lives (personally or professionally), we can all fall off our Emotional Intelligence Ladder.

 In a split second of an emotionally enraged situation, something snaps inside of us, and we can NOT think clearly.
 It is NOT possible to think clearly, and because of that, we are NOT thinking about departmental regulations, policy, or the rules we learned in the academy.